 Mr. Boyd is the Founder and President of Boston Street Advisors a financial advisory firm in Tulsa, where he advises Private Equity and Hedge Funds in business development and transaction structuring.
 He has over thirty years experience in the fields of venture capital, capital formation, international finance, and investment banking.
 Prior to forming his own firm, he held positions as Chief Financial Officer – Treasurer and Manager of Treasury in the manufacturing sector and senior financial analyst for a major international energy company.
 He is also the founder of Boston Street Capital, a private equity investment firm.

-He has served on the Economic Development Committee for the City of Tulsa and on the Business Valuation Committee of the Oklahoma Society of CPA’s, and the boards of Inverness Village, Bios, Effective Teaching and Learning, The University of Tulsa Friends of Finance, The University of Tulsa Alumni Association and The University of Tulsa Graduate Business Studies.
+He has served on the Economic Development Committee for the City of Tulsa and on the Business Valuation Committee of the Oklahoma Society of CPA’s, and the boards of Inverness Village, Logistics Master, Bios, Effective Teaching and Learning, The University of Tulsa Friends of Finance, The University of Tulsa Alumni Association and The University of Tulsa Graduate Business Studies.

 Tony Bacher, Secretary